mickmcc/node-caltime/README.md

 and objects.
 All of these functions and objects can be accessed by installing the `caltime` package.

-'''sh
+'''
-npm install --save CalTime
+npm install --save caltime
 '''

 Currently, the `caltime` package provides three object constructors, two functions